Bicentenary of the death of Napoleon: Exhibitions and other events in Corsica

 An exhibition was planned at the Maison Bonaparte museum in 2021.

 At the Maison Bonaparte museum in Ajaccio, an exhibition entitled "Dans le marbre et dans l'airain", dedicated to statuary from the Bonaparte era, was originally scheduled to open on 10 April, but was postponed due to the health crisis.
 "In any case, the catalog will be ready, and will be available to researchers and enthusiasts of Napoleonic history" said Jean-Marc Olivesi, curator of the Maison Bonaparte.
 A catalog was available in bookshops and on the Maison Bonaparte website.

 Another exhibition, entitled "Les Bonaparte et l'Antique, un langage impérial", took place in the same museum from 25 September 2021 to 10 January 2022.
 This featured several hundred works and engraved plates from the bequests of Cardinal Fesch, Napoleon's uncle.
 In addition, photographs were exhibited around Ajaccio throughout July and August, showcasing the major films that have paid tribute to the Emperor.
 A preview of Ridley Scott's film Kitbag, about Napoleon's youth, was also shown.

 Representations of Napoleon in cinema were also featured in the exhibition "Napoléon au temps du cinéma muet, les débuts du 7e art" at the Musée Fesch, from 30 June to 4 October.

 At the Diamant crossroads, a brand-new crown was installed to replace the old one, which had been removed for restoration.
 "The 2021 version of the crown will be even more faithful to that of Napoleon's coronation.
 Thanks to cutting-edge techniques, the exact curve of the crown has been reconstituted.
 The 2021 model will be slightly more voluminous to better adapt to the size of the crossroads.
 More than 10,000 LED light points will enable the crown to produce superb sparkling effects", explained the city's technical services.

 Finally, the imperial chapel, home to the Bonaparte necropolis and the resting place of Napoleon's parents, was exceptionally open for guided tours in mid-October.

-Health conditions permitting, conferences, stamp exhibitions, Napoleonic evenings and literary encounters completed a rich program.
+Health conditions permitting, conferences, stamp exhibitions, Napoleonic evenings and literary encounters completed the commemorations.

 A virtual exhibition entitled "Dans les pas de Napoléon botaniste" was prepared.
 Organized in partnership with Ajaccio's Fesch and Tommaso Prelà de Basti libraries, the exhibition focused on Napoleon's interest and scientific curiosity in botany.
 It was part of a project to dematerialize the Fesch library's heritage collections.